Data-driven solutions of ill-posed inverse problems arising from doping reconstruction in semiconductors: Data-driven approximation of the inverse photovoltage problem

 \subsection{Multilayer perceptron}

 While the least square approach is a good starting point, its efficiency is only good if the inverse operator is close to a linear operator.
 For inverse problems associated to the van Roosbroeck system, this is not necessarily the case, and one may choose to introduce some nonlinearities in the approximation of $\Inverse_h$.
 Multilayer perceptrons \cite{Goodfellow2016} are among the most widely used feedforward neural networks, and they are the first natural candidate for general nonlinear function approximations.
 We consider networks consisting of a down-sampler ($L_1$), a multilayer perceptron with six layers ($L_2\hdots L_7$), and an up-sampler ($L_8$).
+The main motivation to introduce the down-sampler and the up-sample layers is to avoid introducing ``too many values'' inside our model.
+Indeed, if we used directly the data from our datasets, then the first layer of our MLP should have 1200 neurons (which is the value of $n$ defined in \cref{sec:setup}), which is a large number that would increase the complexity of the model and our probability of overfitting during the training.
+On the other hand, the signal is just a spatial function defined on $\Sigma$ and we can interpolate the signal on a coarser grid obtaining a still accurate description of the signal while reducing the dimension of the space of the admissible inputs.
+The down-sampler layer we introduced uses cubic interpolation to describe the original signal on a coarse grid of evenly spaced points.
+The up-sampler, instead, performs cubic interpolation from the coarse grid to the original one we used for measuring the doping.
+In this way, we can compare results from different models in the same space, independently from the grid used by the MLP.

+There is no a priori method to choose a suitable number of points for the coarse grid nor there exists a standard algorithm to select the number of neurons of each layer.
+Our strategy is to choose some reasonable values for each free hyperparameter of the model and then combine all the admissible choices to generate a set of candidate models.
+Unfortunately, we do not dispose of enough computational power to train all these models and, therefore, we need an algorithm to explore this set and to find a good choice for the hyperparameters.

-The number of neurons of the input layer of the MLP (which coincides with the size of the output of the down-sampler) is chosen from the set $\{100 + i 50: i = 0,\ldots, 8\}$.
+First of all, let us describe the space of the admissible configurations.
+The number of points of the coarse grid (which coincides with the number of neurons of the input layer of the MLP) is chosen from the set $\{100 + i 50: i = 0,\ldots, 8\}$.
 The number of neurons of the MLP output layer $L_7$, which in principle can be different from the previous one, is chosen from the same set.

 Let $\#(L_i)$ denote the number of neurons in $L_i$.
 For each hidden layer $L_i$ of the MLP with $i=3,\ldots,6$, we randomly choose $\#(L_i)$ in the set $\{\#(L_{i-1}),\#(L_{i-1})\pm 50, \#(L_{i-1})\pm 100, \#(L_{i-1})-200\}$ with the constraint that $\#(L_i)>0$.
 In total, there are $71,118$ admissible configurations.
 There are fewer than $6^4\cdot 9^2$ configurations because some of them would lead to a negative amount of neurons.
 The multilayer perceptrons are implemented in PyTorch \cite{NEURIPS2019_9015}.